top of page

 Those who attended the Jerusalem Council were good people.
 However, they disagreed on the requirements to be a follower of Christ.

 Some believed God’s love was conditional upon keeping the Law of Moses.
-Paul and Barnabas taught that it was unconditional.
+Paul and Barnabas taught that it was unconditional and that we are saved by grace alone.

 After an intense argument, Peter spoke (Acts 15:7).
 He reminded everyone that God had accepted the Gentile Cornelius on the same basis that He accepted Jewish believers.